+So, delivery organization and the retail, CPG and the logistics vertical and we were the first business unit.
 We were the first business units to be set up way back in January 2003 when we really verticalized this industry segment.
 Well in a way, there is a small typo there.
-We closed the last year with \$ 493 m.
-In retail, CPG, and logistics, we grew at a compounded rate of about 47%, close to about 5,500 associates are there.
-We are very proud to be associated with 69 of our clients and some of them are who's who of the retail industry.
-We serve across primarily all the segments in the retail vertical be it apparels, footwear, drugs, discount retailing, specialty distributions and what not.
+We closed the last year with 574 million.
+In retail, CPG, and logistics, we grew at a compounded rate of about 47%, close to about 5500 associates are there.
+We are very proud to be associated with extent of our clients and some of them are who's who in the retail industry.
+We serve across primarily all the segments in the retail vertical be it apparels, footwear, drugs, discount retailing, you know, specialty distributions and what not.
 Very similarly in the CPG as well in terms of food and beverage, health and beauty care and what not.
-Over the last few years, we have seen that some of the things are coming our way are primarily in terms of some of the large outsourcing deals as well as some of these case studies that we will talk about during the course of our discussion today.
-This gives you a snapshot across the entire value chain that today we are working in.
-If you look at, we are pretty much engaged from the product development across the merchandize management and supply chain and we have logistics and what not.
-And this slide shows you a snapshot of some of the strategic process and programs that we are engaged with some of our existing customers today.
+Over the last few years, we have seen that and all the avenues and things that are coming our way are primarily in terms of some of the large outsourcing deals as well as some of the transformational programs that we have been engaged in quite a few of our clients.
+Some of those case studies that we will talk about during the course of our discussion today.
+This gives you a snapshot across the entire value chain that today that we are working on.
+If you look at, we are pretty much engaged from the product development across the merchandize management and supply chain, and we have logistics and what not.

-Now, as you all know, the retail and the CPG is kind of going through a difficult time with increased fuel cost, commodity prices and etc. So it has had its toll on some of our customer base as well as in the retail and the CPG as a group but across the board, some of the key trends that we are picking up and signs that we are really looking at from the industry point of view, one is that some of our customers and primarily the retailers are looking at investing heavily into their online channel.
-If you look at traditionally the brick and mortar is growing anywhere between 3%-4% or 5% but the online retailing is growing anywhere between 18%-20%, so consumers are also a lot more accustomed to going through the multiple levels, multi-channels, be it in the sense of shopping in the brick and mortar or a catalogue or in terms of an online shopping, so in a way that they are also getting more comfortable.
-So what we have done looking at this is we have a multi-channel commerce practice that got incubated about a couple of years back within the retail group.
-We have industry benchmarks in terms of the best processes that we do and we have currently executed at least 3-4 such large engagements and 3 or 4 currently are underway.
+This slide shows you a snapshot of some of the strategic projects and programs that we are engaged with some of our existing customers today.
+Now, as you all know, the retail and the CPG is kind of going through a difficult time with increased fuel cost, commodity prices, and etc., so it has had its toll on some of our customer base as well as in the retail and the CPG as a group, but across the board, some of the key trends that we are picking up and signs that we are really looking at from the industry point of view is, one is that some of our customers and primarily the retailers are looking at investing heavily into their online channel.
+If you look at traditionally the brick and mortar is growing anywhere between 3% to 4% or 5%, but the online retailing is growing anywhere between 18% to 20%.
+So, consumers are also a lot more accustomed to going through the multiple levels or multi-channels, be it in the sense of shopping in the brick and mortar or a catalogue or in terms of an online shopping.
+So, in a way that they are also getting more comfortable.
+So, what we have done looking at this is we have a multi-channel commerce practice that was incubated about a couple of years back within the retail group.
+We have industry benchmarks in terms of the best processes that we do, and we have currently executed at least 3 to 4 such large engagements and 3 or 4 currently are underway.